jshuadvd/hacks-n-notes/event_sourcing.md

 Every command must get a UUID in the payload to know which item to interact with.

+They are stored in a normalized way, ideally (3NF)

+### Queries

+They are stored in a denormalized way to minimize JOINs needed and speedup queries.

 ### Events

 > Event is something that happened, therefor it can't be rejected.